Skip to main content Skip to secondary navigation

 • Is available to provide consultation, training, and advice throughout the funded project timeline.

-Students submitting their own proposals for funding through the Undergraduate Research Student Grant program are required to work with a faculty mentor throughout their project.
-Part of the application process includes the review of a faculty letter of recommendation.
+VPUE Student Grant applicants are required to work with a faculty mentor throughout their project.
+An essential part of the application process includes the review of a faculty letter of recommendation.

-The most helpful mentorship letters include an honest and critical evaluation of the student’s written project proposal, which includes the following:
+The most helpful mentorship letters include an honest and critical evaluation of the student’s written project proposal.
+The strongest letters of recommendation include the following:

-If the project involves human subjects, faculty should comment on the steps taken to insure safety, and the progress of the student acquiring IRB approval for the project.
-The research procedures should be the least risky that can be performed consistent with sound research design.
+If the project involves human subjects, faculty should comment on the steps taken to ensure safety, and the progress of the student acquiring IRB approval for the project.

 Furthermore, if the project involves fieldwork away from campus, the faculty letter should assess the student's level of preparation for such work.
 This includes methodological training and a comprehensive awareness of safety and ethical considerations.